bobalob/Azure-VM-Snapshots/README.md

 C:\> . .\AzureSnapFunctions.PS1

+Create a New snapshot for all VHDs in a VM
 C:\> Snap-AzureRMVM -VMName MyVM

+View the snapshots for all VHDs on a VM
-C:\> Get-AzureRMVMSnaps -VMName MyVM
+C:\> Get-AzureRMVMSnap -VMName MyVM

+Delete all snapshots for all VHDs on a VM
-C:\> Delete-AzureRMVMSnaps -VMName MyVM
+C:\> Delete-AzureRMVMSnap -VMName MyVM